bhajanthula-saikumar/bhajanthula-saikumar/README.md

 🚀 I specialize in developing interactive interfaces using ReactJS, JavaScript, HTML, CSS, and Bootstrap.
 I focus on creating clean UI, reusable components, and smooth user experiences.

-💼 Currently worked as a Frontend Developer at Skills Uprise where I contributed to multiple real-world projects including recruitment platforms, corporate websites, and web applications.
+💼 worked as a Frontend Developer at Skills Uprise where I contributed to multiple real-world projects including recruitment platforms, corporate websites, and web applications.

 🔨 Projects I worked on:
 • Jobify – Recruiter Web Portal